featbit/featbit-docs/pages/getting-started/how-to-guides/entitlement.md

 ## Sales use feature flags for giving features access to a subscription segment

 Add this segment to feature flags.
 For example, we let users who are in "Basic Subscription" can access the feature "Change Request".
-In the feature flag "Change request", you just need to add a rule that **if user is in segment 'basic subscription or higher', this user can see and access this feature**.&#x20;
+In the feature flag "Change request", you just need to add a rule that **if user is in segment 'basic subscription or higher', this user can see and access this feature**.

 ![](../../getting-started/assets/entitlement/002.webp)